 Chef Mike flexing culinary muscles with grand plans

-As for the food and drink itself, The Studio has anywhere from three to six food specials on a daily basis, plus rotating pastries.
+As for the food and drink itself, Studio Pub has anywhere from three to six food specials on a daily basis, plus rotating pastries.
 The draft and canned beer list features a wide variety of local breweries, with a particular emphasis on Grand Central neighbors.
 Specialty teas are available all day, and the wine list includes plenty of options, as well as several wine-based liquors.

 More information and a full menu can be found here.